News can have a delayed response on market performance, with an impact felt one month to twelve months after an initial news report

 Columbia Business School is the only world-class, Ivy League business school that delivers a learning experience where academic excellence meets with real-time exposure to the pulse of global business.
 Led by Dean Glenn Hubbard, the School’s transformative curriculum bridges academic theory with unparalleled exposure to real-world business practice, equipping students with an entrepreneurial mindset that allows them to recognize, capture, and create opportunity in any business environment.
 The thought leadership of the School’s faculty and staff members, combined with the accomplishments of its distinguished alumni and position in the center of global business, means that the School’s efforts have an immediate, measurable impact on the forces shaping business every day.
 To learn more about Columbia Business School’s position at the very center of business, please visit www.gsb.columbia.edu.

 Read the Research

-Harry Mamaysky is an associate professor of professional practice at Columbia Business School, and the director of the News...Read more.
+Harry Mamaysky is a Professor of Professional Practice at Columbia Business School, where he serves as the Director of...Read more.